 Completely.
 I’ll be really excited when I get somewhere, but I feel like one of the best parts of traveling is coming back home, seeing everyone you know and the feeling of being home.
 It also lets you take advantage of being wherever you are.
 Like, I only have two days left, let’s go surf a hidden spot that is three hours away.

-Photo Credit: Rob Langhammer
+Cover Photo Credit: Rob Langhammer

 Recent Interviews with Other Neighborhood Nomads: